 SeeCinema is the East Cambridgeshire rural film kit scheme.
-It is run by ADeC and is open to any community in Cambridgeshire (excluding South Cambs which runs their own hire scheme).
-The scheme is free to join but we would expect groups to reguarly programme films.
-Use of the equipment to community gropus is subject to a fee of £50 + VAT.
-It is also available for private hire please contact ADeC for more information.
+It is run by ADeC and is open to any community group in Cambridgeshire (excluding South Cambs which runs their own hire scheme).
+The kit is also available for private hire please contact us for more information.

 The SeeCinema kit is a portable, digital cinema kit.
 It consists of:

 - a portable screen (6’ by 8’) or larger portable screen (9' x 12')

 - a sound system